omar-sherif9992/Tomasulo-algorithm/README.md

     - Sequence:
       - 1. fill the instruction queue by the user input from file we parse each instruction independently then add to instruction queue .
       - 2.  fill the latencies by the user input .

       -  3. Intialize the reservation stations.
-      -  4. Issue an instr
+      -  4. Issue an instruction to a reservation station and make sure that it wont execute in the same cycle and start from the next cycle
       - 5. execute functions :
         - ExecuteALUInstruction(addReservationStations);
   		- ExecuteALUInstruction(mulReservationStations);
   		- ExecuteLoadInstruction(loadBuffers);
   		- ExecuteStoreInstruction(storeBuffers);
       - 6. write back function :
-        - store always is able to write back
+        - store always is able to write back .
-        - based on FIFO with instruction Queue we write back the first finished instruction
+        - based on FIFO with instruction Queue we write back the first finished instruction .
-        -  we update the stations based on the write back
+        -  we update the stations based on the write back .
-        -  we empty the station that wrote back and make it un busy
+        -  we empty the station that wrote back and make it un busy .

 ### 4. Test Cases